 - Cloudwatch agent - this could be interesting to look into

 - Allows you to get detailed metrics on: memory utilization, disk swap, disk space, and more

 - Cloudwatch Metrics

-- Cloudwatch Events - Trigger an event based on a condition, or on a schedule. eg if an EC2 instance is terminated, that would generate an event that can be used to trigger something else
+- Cloudwatch Events (This is now EventBridge) - Trigger an event based on a condition, or on a schedule. eg if an EC2 instance is terminated, that would generate an event that can be used to trigger something else

 - Cloudwatch Alarms - Triggers notifications based on metrics in breach of a defined threshold